 Trekking poles are indispensable for this route's steep descents and ascents.
-See my reviews of trekking poles.
+See my picks for "The Best Trekking Poles" and my stories "How to Choose Trekking Poles" and "10 Best Expert Tips for Hiking With Trekking Poles."

 A backpack of 50 to 65 liters will have adequate space for water, food, and clothing, and you will be happier with as light a pack as possible.
 See my picks for "The 10 Best Backpacking Packs" and my picks for the best ultralight backpacks.